MelvinSantanaG/MelvinSantanaG/README.md

 Hi there 👋

+🇩🇴 I was born in the Dominican Republic.

+🇩🇴 I currently live in Dominican Republic.

-🌱 I am currently learning Language Programming and DataBase.
+🌱 I am currently these are my learning objectives
+⛾ Java.
+🐍 Python.
+🅰️ C.
+🅱️ C++.
+🆎️ C#.
+💾 DataBase.

 <!--
 **MelvinSantanaG/MelvinSantanaG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.